iamaber/real-time-face-mask-detection/README.md

 # Real-Time Face Mask Detection

 This project implements a real-time face mask detection system using PyTorch and MobileNetV3.
 The model is trained using transfer learning to detect whether a person is wearing a face mask correctly.
+The website is built using FastAPI as its backend and Gradio as its interface.

 ## Datasets